What do I do if I am a victim of identity theft or fraud?

 • Placing a fraud alert on your credit report that can stay in effect for seven years

-• Obtaining information from other companies concerning accounts that may have been opened or misused due to the fraud
+• Obtaining information from other companies concerning accounts that may have been opened or misused due to fraud

-2. Freeze Accounts – Close all additional accounts that you believe were used or opened fraudulently.
+3. Freeze Accounts – Close all additional accounts that you believe were used or opened fraudulently.
 If you intend to open new accounts, you should consider changing personal identification numbers such as pins or passwords.
-Password tip: It is always recommended to combine numbers, letters, and symbols.

 To set up a fraud alert:

-• Equifax: 800-525-6285 or equifax.com
+• Equifax: (800) 525-6285 or equifax.com

-• Experian: 888-397-3742 or experian.com
+• Experian: (888) 397-3742 or experian.com

-• TransUnion: 800-680-7289 or transunion.com
+• TransUnion: (800) 680-7289 or transunion.com

-• Report that you are a victim of identity theft.
+• Report that you are a victim of identity theft

-• Ask the company to freeze or flag your account.
+• Ask the company to freeze or flag your account

 • Request a copy of your credit report from each of the three credit reporting agencies.
-Provide your current contact.
+Provide your current contact

 • Set a reminder.
 Your original fraud alert will stay on your credit report for one year.
-You must renew if you intend to keep it on for longer.
+You must renew if you intend to keep it on for longer

 • Record all dates and interactions, including calls, emails, and SMS.
-Also, keep copies of ALL letters that have been sent.
+Also, keep copies of ALL letters that have been sent

-4. Submit an identity theft complaint with the FTC – To submit an identity theft complaint with the FTC, complete one of the following:
+5. Submit an identity theft complaint with the FTC – To submit an identity theft complaint with the FTC, complete one of the following:

 • Contact the FTC’s Identity Theft Hotline at 877-ID-THEFT (877-438-4338)